 Tin is associated with the planet Jupiter.
 It is considered the breath of life.
 Since it is a catalyst, tin also teaches a philosophical lesson that something standing alone is weaker than if it is combined with another alchemy symbol element.

-The opposite of fire, this symbol is a triangle turned upside down.
+The opposite of fire, the water alchemy symbol is a triangle turned upside down.
 It represents air and resembles a cup or a glass.
 It is associated with the color blue.
 It is also associated with wetness and coldness.
 It is considered feminine.

 This is the symbol for zinc, an element that is chemically similar to magnesium.
 Alchemists would sometimes refer to it as Philosophers’ wool.